MicrosoftDocs/azure-dev-docs/articles/ux-beta/dotnet-app-service-sql/includes/deploy-app-service/vscode-deploy-app-service-01.md

-In your VS Code environment, ensure you have the Azure Account and Azure App Service extensions installed.
-Use the Azure Account extension to log into Azure.
+In your VS Code environment, verify that you have the Azure Account and Azure App Service extensions installed.
+Ensure you are logged into your Azure Account using the Account extension.